Get on the Mesh

 // IMPORTANT

 Keep your destination hash somewhere safe.
 It's your address on the network.
-By default, pages are served from ~/.nomadnetwork/storage/pages/ and written in Micron.
+By default, pages are served from ~/.nomadnetwork/storage/pages/ and written in Micron markup.

 STEP 04